percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: 0

-This variable is used to define how much RAM system has available. **WARNING:** This variable has been deprecated and shouldn't be used as it could cause a node to crash.
+This variable was used to define how much RAM is available for the system.

+.. warning:: This variable has been deprecated and shouldn't be used as it could cause a node to crash.

 .. variable:: gcache.name